douglatornell/randopony-tetra/docs/index.rst

 * Python 3
 * Pyramid for the web application framework
 * SQLAlchemy for the database interface layer
-* Bootstrap for responsive layout
+* Bootstrap for responsive layout in the browser

 The app is presently under development for the 2013 season.